If you suspect that you or a loved one has been a victim of fraud – reach out to us, we can help!

 A six-character password using all lowercase characters and a 26-character alphabet could be cracked by a computer in one second.

-The top three scams of 2022 were investment scams, romance scams and spear phishing.
+The top three scams of 2022 were investment scams, spear phishing and romance scams.

 Tips to recognizing, rejecting and reporting fraud